kingkybel/Transfer/CMakeTutorial/Step04/__INSTRUCTIONS__.md

 # Add a library and link to it
 Almost always in C++ we use libraries to re-use code and increase productivity.
-Now we will create a library and link it to executable.
+Now we will create a library and link it to the executable.

 # Add a library target
 Cmake has another target type for libraries similar to `add_executable` called